HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 * Build Time 73->60
 * Weapon:
     * Damage vs frigates 1.12->0.85 (they still beat hw2 ion frigates with 10% Hull left.
 This was a big oversight in balance testing the 2.0 patch.)
+    * Firing arc 6->12 (so it doesn't have to line up so precisely with its targets)

 #### Kushan Drone Frigates
 * Drone Tech Research: